Trending: Telemedicine for Surgeons

 “Direct-to-consumer virtual specialty and chronic care are largely untapped frontiers,” says Emily Zuehlke, Consultant at the Advisory Board, a firm helping healthcare organizations improve their performance.

-During the COVID-19 pandemic, all areas of healthcare saw a boom in telemedicine.
+During the COVID-19 pandemic, telemedicine boomed in all areas of healthcare.
 According to a survey carried out by Doctor.com, 83% of patients expect to continue using telemedicine after the pandemic.

-In a Field of Dreams, “Build it and they will come,” sort of way, Advisory Board says the healthcare industry has largely underestimated and, until the pandemic, failed to meet consumer interest in virtual care.
+In a Field of Dreams, “Build it, and they will come,” sort of way, the Advisory Board says the healthcare industry has largely underestimated and, until the pandemic, failed to meet consumer interest in virtual care.

 Telemedicine in Surgical Care: The Patient’s Perspective

-Physicians, mistakenly, believe patients only want an in-person relationship with their doctor, which is sweet, but apparently misguided.
+Physicians may believe patients only want an in-person relationship with their doctor, which is nice but apparently misguided.

 Given that people can do almost everything online, having to leave the house, sit in traffic, find parking, sit in a waiting room, and sit, and sit, then do the same in reverse on the way home is increasingly becoming a big ask for what is often a very brief consult.

-If adopting telehealth in surgery and medical clinics is advantageous for patients, why don’t more practices use telemedicine?
+If adopting telehealth in surgery and medical clinics benefits patients, why don’t more practices use telemedicine?

 Challenges of Telemedicine in Surgery

-There are a number of potential barriers to adopting telemedicine for surgeons and patients.
+There are a number of potential barriers to surgeons and patients adopting telemedicine.

 Challenges of using telemedicine in surgery include:

-• hardware & software requirements for both physicians and patients
+• Hardware and software requirements for both physicians and patients

-Both physicians and patients need to have the right equipment to be able to communicate virtually.
-They need a Wi-fi enabled device, such as a laptop with an integrated camera and microphone or smartphone.
+Both physicians and patients need the right equipment to communicate virtually.
+They need a Wi-Fi-enabled device, such as a laptop with an integrated camera and microphone or a smartphone.

-Additionally, they need the software to facilitate the visit, such as:
+Additionally, they need the software to facilitate the visit, like a HIPAA-approved video conferencing service.

-Surgeons should test drive the platform they will use before having a visit with a patient.
-Surgical practices need to ensure they offer both the physicians and patients adequate technical support and training, where necessary, to help guarantee the successful implementation of telehealth in surgery.
+Surgeons should test-drive the platform they will use before visiting a patient.
+Surgical practices need to ensure they offer both physicians and patients adequate technical support and training, where necessary, to help guarantee the successful implementation of telehealth in surgery.

-Providers can use a handy tool kit published by Dr Catherine Ann Matthews and team, to help them convert to telemedicine more easily.
+Providers can use a handy tool kit published by Dr. Catherine Ann Matthews and her team to help them convert to telemedicine more easily.

-Integrating telemedicine in surgery practice’s workflows and existing health records is also vital in ensuring efficient adoption of telehealth.
+Integrating telemedicine into surgery practice’s workflows and existing health records is also vital in ensuring efficient adoption of telehealth.

-Providers also need to be able to update patient’s electronic health records during or post the visit.
-They need to be aware of the language necessary to sufficiently document virtual visits and ensure telehealth surgery follow-up care.
+Providers also need to be able to update patient’s electronic health records during or after the visit.
+They must know the language necessary to document virtual visits and sufficiently ensure telehealth surgery follow-up care.

 According to Michael Greiwe, MD, CEO of OrthoLive, an orthopedic telemedicine start-up, over 70% of initial (uncomplicated) orthopedic injuries can be diagnosed via telemedicine, saving a lot of waiting room woes.

-The system was introduced in March 2017 and now “eClinics” are being used in gastroenterology, urology and general surgery divisions.
+The system was introduced in March 2017, and now “eClinics” are being used in the gastroenterology, urology, and general surgery divisions.

 Millennials: Top Digital Patients